 Prepare your DMP earlier

 DMP is best prepared at the beginning of your research project.
 However, it is never too late to start mid-way during the research process - better late than never.

-Funders often put length constraints on DMP.
-It is recommended that you make use your funder's DMP as an outline, while expanding other areas with more information for the team's reference.
+Some funders may have length constraints on DMP.
+You can make use of your funder's DMP as an outline while expanding other areas with more information for the team's own reference.